Childminders and childcare on domestic premises: registration

 Before you apply

-Anyone aged over 16 in the home also needs an enhanced DBS check.
+Anyone aged over 16 in the home also needs an enhanced check with barred lists from DBS.
 This includes:

 - anyone who lives in that home